-A customer analysis (or customer profile) is a critical section of a company’s business plan or marketing plan especially if company starts a new business or penetrates a new markets.
+A customer analysis (or customer profile) is a critical section of a company’s business plan or marketing plan especially if the company starts a new business or penetrates new markets.

 What is customer analysis?